WildCodeSchool-CDA-LYON-02-2024/P2-React-Mardown/README.md

 ### 2.2 Constants

+Providing customizable themes to the entire library, allowing users to easily change the appearance of the interface using different predefined configurations.

 |     name     |                           description                           |
 |:------------:|:---------------------------------------------------------------:|
 | ThemeContext | Our theme context for library that contains defaultTheme config |

 ### 2.3 Hooks

+These hooks are useful for managing the appearance and behavior of components in a React application, providing Markdown element manipulation and theme management functionality.

 #### useMarkdown